akopton/Apply/README.md

 App lets you show them, filter all applications or show some analytics results to present how it is going.

-The app is basically made because of private purposes, but it is available at the link below:
+The app's demo is available at the link below, feel free to try:

 <a href="https://applyit.vercel.app">ApplyIT</a>